-Special Events - Christmas, 4th of July Annual CSX Lease (Depot)

-TOTAL EXPENSES:

-BUDGET OVERVIEW

-REVENUE for the city consists of Property Taxes, County Sales Tax, Franchise fees, Excise fees and Other Revenues such as Licenses and Fees, Charges for Service, and Fines.

-TOTAL TAXES AND FRANCHISE FEES (\$896,000.00)

-- Property Taxes Property Taxes are proposed to generate about \$400,000.00.
-The Jackson County Tax Commissioner sets the 2023 County tax digest. - County Sales Tax County wide sales tax income is projected to be \$230,000.00.
-This is based on level income from this source versus last year over the course of the year.
-(L.O.S.T.) - Alcoholic Beverage Fees These fees are projected to be \$50,000.00. - Franchise /Utilities/Enterprise Fees are projected to generate \$150,000.00

-Electric \$130,000.00 Gas \$12,202.00 Cable \$8,000.00

-- Insurance Premium Fees are projected to be \$36,000.00 in 2023. - Motor Vehicle TAVT Taxes projected to be about \$30,000.00 in 2023.

-LICENSE AND PERMITS (\$388,000.00)

-- Planning and Building fees Planning and Building Inspection fees for 2023 are projected to be about \$382,000.00 - Signs Permits, Site Approvals, Plan Site Zoning costs are projected to generate about \$5000.00 in income for 2023.

-MUNICIPAL COURT FINES (\$240,000.00)

-• Fines and Forfeitures from Police Services - are expected to generate about \$240,000.00 in 2023.

-CHARGES FOR SERVICES (\$6,000.00)

-• General Government fees (fees for services - copying, faxes, and permits) are expected to generate \$6,000.
+INCOME 2024 BUDGET OVERVIEW REVENUE for the city consists of Property Taxes, County Sales Tax, Franchise fees, Excise fees and Other Revenues such as Licenses and Fees, Charges for Service, and Fines.
+TOTAL TAXES AND FRANCHISE FEES (\$1,606,000.00) - Property Taxes Property Taxes are proposed to generate about \$662,000.00.
+The Jackson County Tax Commissioner sets the 2024 County tax digest. - County Sales Tax County wide sales tax income is projected to be \$456,000.00.
+This L.O.S.T. percentage was negotiated with the county in 2022. - Alcoholic Beverage Fees These fees are projected to be \$65,000.00. - Franchise /Utilities/Enterprise Fees are projected to generate \$150,000.00 Electric \$117,000.00 Gas \$12,000.00 Cable \$8,000.00 - Insurance Premium Fees are projected to be \$143,000.00 in 2024. - Motor Vehicle TAVT Taxes projected to be about \$130,000.00 in 2024.
+LICENSE AND PERMITS (\$245,374.00) - Planning and Building fees Planning and Building Inspection fees for 2024 are projected to be about \$240.374.00 - Signs Permits, Site Approvals, Plan Site Zoning costs are projected to generate about \$5000.00 in income for 2024.
+MUNICIPAL COURT FINES (\$220,000.00) • Fines and Forfeitures from Police Services - are expected to generate about \$220,000.00 in 2024.
+CHARGES FOR SERVICES (\$6,000.00) • General Government fees (fees for services - copying, faxes, and permits) are expected to generate \$6,000.
+MISCELLANEOUS (\$31,650.00) - Sanitation fees projected to be about \$18,650.00. - Probation fees projected to be about \$3,000.00. - Municipal License fees projected to be about \$10,000.00.
+TOTAL INCOME PROJECTED IN 2024 = \$2,109.024.00 Vision Statement

-MISCELLANEOUS (\$28,650.00)

-- Sanitation fees projected to be about \$15,650.00. - Probation fees projected to be about \$3,000.00. - Municipal License fees projected to be about \$10,000.00.

-TOTAL INCOME PROJECTED IN 2023 =

-Vision Statement

 Pendergrass is a progressive city where we strive to:

-- •Promote a high quality of life - •Create a strong sense of community and place - •Respect our heritage while guiding our future - •Be the best place to call home
+•Promote a high quality of life

+•Create a strong sense of community and place

+•Respect our heritage while guiding our future

+•Be the best place to call home

 Organizational Chart

 Pendergrass Citizens

 Mayor & City Council

 City Administrator

 City Attorney

 Municipal Judge

+Administration

-Administration Operations
+Operations

-Finance City Clerk
+Finance

-Human Resources Economic Development
+Human Resources

 Budget Officer

+Audit

+City Clerk

+Economic Development

-Court Clerk Audit
+Court Clerk

 Police Services

-Environmental

-Services
+Environmental Services

 Planning & Zoning

 In Pendergrass's form of government, the Mayor is the Chief executive officer of the City government and the presiding officer at City Council meetings, and is responsible for the efficient and orderly administration of the City's affairs.
 The City Council serves as the legislative branch of municipal government.
-Pendergrass's elected officials and employees are responsible for ensuring that the community's vision for this city is fulfilled and developing policies and procedures necessary for that community vision.
+Pendergrass's elected officials and employees are responsible for ensuring that the community's vision for this city is fulfilled and for developing policies and procedures necessary for that community vision.